 Wrongful Death Lawsuits

-The personal representative is someone named in the decedent’s will or trust, empowering that person to carry out the wishes expressed by the decedent.
-If the person died without a will or trust, then a probate court will appoint someone – often a family member – to assume the role.
+A personal representative is someone named in the decedent’s will or trust as the executor or administrator for their estate.
+This person is empowered to carry out the decedent’s wishes by serving as a fiduciary.
+If your loved one died without a will or trust, a probate court will designate someone to take on that role, and that person is usually a family member.